SQream/sqream_docs/releases/2023/september_2023.rst

 Resource Availability Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Easily follow the number of Workers available for new queries at a glance with the **Resource Availability Status** located at the top of the page.
+Follow the number of Workers available for new queries at a glance with the **Resource Availability Status** located at the top of the page.

 * The status shows the number of Workers that are currently working on executed queries, out of your total Worker sum
 * A green dot at the left of the bar indicates that your cluster is active with one or more Workers up and running, while a red dot indicates that your cluster is suspended